Hodgy2448/twitch-tiktok-generator-1/README.md

+ː colon

+DO THIS!!!
+f:
+cd twitch-
+pipenv shell

+python gen.py generate https://www.twitch.tv/thaqil/clip/ImpartialAnimatedClipzNomNom-JnLk34HYv3sNGbVC --output tiktokclip --text "THIS GUY IS SO BAD"

+python gen.py generate https://www.youtube.com/watch?v=evCtTIhbDjA --text1 "Liminal Exit - Official Reveal Trailer" --text2 "NEW immersive puzzle simulation game" --cookies cookies.txt --no_facecam

+New immersive puzzle simulation game!
+Wishlist now

+Step into an uncanny building trapped in endless loops.
+Use the elevator, uncover unsettling anomalies, and evade the Entity lurking behind you.
+Liminal Exit, an immersive walking simulator inspired by liminal spaces.
+Can you escape, or will you remain forever trapped?

+Developer: LittleRedDread
+Release Date: Q3 2025 to PC (Steam)

 # Twitch Clip to TikTok Generator

 This will locally convert a Twitch clip (or any clip) at a given URL to a vertical format video with facecam that can be uploaded to TikTok, Snapchat, Instagram, or any other vertical format video sharing sites.
 This tool is aimed at gaming videos.